evhub/mesa-optimization/post2.md

 [^1]: As of the date of this post.
 Note that we do examine some existing machine learning systems that we believe are close to producing mesa-optimization in post 5.

+&nbsp;

 ## 2.1.
 The task

 Some tasks benefit from mesa-optimizers more than others.
 For example, tic-tac-toe can be perfectly solved by simple rules.
 Thus, a base optimizer has no need to generate a mesa-optimizer to solve tic-tac-toe, since a simple learned algorithm implementing the rules for perfect play will do.
 Human survival in the savanna, by contrast, did seem to benefit from mesa-optimization.
 Below, we discuss the properties of tasks that may influence the likelihood of mesa-optimization.

 **Better generalization through search.** To be able to consistently achieve a certain level of performance in an environment, we hypothesize that there will always have to be some minimum amount of optimization power that must be applied to find a policy that performs that well.

 To see this, we can think of optimization power as being measured in terms of the number of times the optimizer is able to divide the search space in half—that is, the number of bits of information provided.[(9)](https://intelligence.org/learned-optimization#bibliography) After these divisions, there will be some remaining space of policies that the optimizer is unable to distinguish between.
 Then, to ensure that all policies in the remaining space have some minimum level of performance—to provide a performance lower bound[^2] —will always require the original space to be divided some minimum number of times—that is, there will always have to be some minimum bits of optimization power applied.

 However, there are two distinct levels at which this optimization power could be expended: the base optimizer could expend optimization power selecting a highly-tuned learned algorithm, or the learned algorithm could itself expend optimization power selecting highly-tuned actions.

 As a mesa-optimizer is just a learned algorithm that itself performs optimization, the degree to which mesa-optimizers will be incentivized in machine learning systems is likely to be dependent on which of these levels it is more advantageous for the system to perform optimization.
 For many current machine learning models, where we expend vastly more computational resources training the model than running it, it seems generally favorable for most of the optimization work to be done by the base optimizer, with the resulting learned algorithm being simply a network of highly-tuned heuristics rather than a mesa-optimizer.

 [^2]: It is worth noting that the same argument also holds for achieving an average-case guarantee.